 Impact of Professional Learning

 Leadership is key to the success of preventing gender-based violence in schools: knowledgeable and confident staff are therefore crucial.
 Surveys for pre- and post-learning were received from professional learning participants.
 These staff comprised mainly teachers but included Community Learning & Development, Police Scotland and other partners.
 589 surveys were completed before the professional learning and 490 afterwards.
-The graph below outlines the changes in responses to the- following statement.
+The graph below outlines the changes in responses to the following statement.

 As can be seen in the above graph, there is an enormous increase in confidence in terms of skills related to educating others about GBV.